Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

 <details>
   <summary>Overview:</summary>

-1. **Error Guessing:** Error Guessing is a software testing technique where the tester applies their experience and intuition to guess the problematic areas of the application.
-This technique is based on the tester's ability to find bugs or defects based on their past experiences and knowledge.
+1. **Error Guessing:** Error guessing is an experience-based testing technique where testers use their intuition, domain knowledge, and past experiences to anticipate and uncover potential errors, defects, and failures in the application.
+This technique works by targeting known error-prone areas and leveraging historical defect data.

     <details>
        <summary>Overview:</summary>

-    - **Experience-Based Testing:** Relies on the tester's past experience with similar products, domain knowledge, and understanding of typical defects.

-    - **Intuition and Skills:** No formal approaches; it is completely dependent on the tester's judgment.

-    - **Fault Attack:** The systematic approach of conducting error guessing is called fault attack.
-The tester knows what type of defect they are looking for and targets those specific areas.
+    - **Experience and Intuition:**
+      - Testers draw on their previous experiences with similar systems, common development pitfalls, and known weaknesses in the application.
+      - Domain knowledge helps in identifying patterns of defects commonly seen in that particular area of software.

+    - **Error Categories:**
+      - **Input Errors:** Identify issues with input validation for example, rejecting valid inputs or accepting invalid ones (wrong data types, out-of-range values).
+      - **Output Errors:** Verify that outputs conform to the expected format and content, ensuring consistency and correctness.
+      - **Processing Errors:** Detect flaws in internal logic and computations, such as missing cases, incorrect conditional operators, and arithmetic mistakes.
+      - **Interface Errors:** Focus on problems in component interactions, like parameter mismatches, incompatible data types, or violations of interface contracts.
+      - **Data Errors:** Ensure that data is correctly initialized, stored, and managed to prevent corruption and maintain type compatibility.

+    - **Fault Attack:**
+      - A systematic approach to error guessing, fault attacks involve mapping out all possible error conditions based on known defect patterns.
+      - Testers might create or use a pre-existing list of frequent error types from historical data to specifically target expected weaknesses.

+    - **Practical Situation:**
+      - Use error guessing in conjunction with exploratory testing to quickly validate known risk areas.
+      - Document common error scenarios and patterns observed in previous projects to build a reference framework for future error guessing sessions.
-    - **Win-Win Situation:** Whether defects are found or not, error guessing adds value by increasing confidence in the system.
+      - Even if error guessing does not reveal defects in every session, its value lies in increasing confidence in the system's resilience.

     </details>